CheopsForTheEdge/cheops/CONSISTENCY.md

 the one in the winner first, and this gives us the way to resolve the issue:

 - if it is the same operation, then keep it and use all operations after
-- if the relationship is a 1, then the first operation of the winner is kept, along with all following operations in the winner and in the conflict
+- if the resolution is a 1, then the first operation of the winner is kept, along with all following operations in the winner and in the conflict
-- if the relationship is a 2, 3 or 4, then the operations are ordered as desired.
+- if the resolution is a 2, 3 or 4, then the operations are ordered as desired.
 The operation that comes after is always appended at the end of the existing operations